|Don’t have time to read the full TouchBistro vs Epos Now review? Here are the highlights|

-To address the risk of downtime due to unreliable WiFi, TouchBistro has developed a hybrid POS system.
-With TouchBistro’s hybrid POS setup, you enjoy all the same flexibility and remote capabilities of a strictly cloud-based system, but you also have a hardwired, local connection that can act as a backup if you lose your Internet connection – just think of it as insurance against bad WiFi.
+To address the risk of downtime due to unreliable internet, TouchBistro has developed a hybrid POS system.
+With TouchBistro’s hybrid POS setup, you enjoy all the same flexibility and remote capabilities of a strictly cloud-based system, but you also have a hardwired, local connection that can act as a backup if you lose your Internet connection – just think of it as insurance against bad internet.

-With a hybrid system, your POS system will stay up and running even without a WiFi connection, allowing you to continue taking orders and sending them to the kitchen.
-For many restaurants, not having to worry that an Internet outage will bring their operation to a standstill is a major plus.
+With a hybrid system, your POS system will stay up and running even without an internet connection, allowing you to continue taking orders and sending them to the kitchen.
+For many restaurants, not having to worry that an internet outage will bring their operation to a standstill is a major plus.

 TouchBistro and Epos Now not only differ when it comes to the way each POS system is set up, but also the operating system that each POS software is run on.

 Epos Now is a bit of an anomaly in the POS space because its software can be run on iOS, Android, or Windows.
 The POS is compatible with Google Chrome and Safari web browsers, which means that you can run the system on any device that supports those browsers.
 There is also an iPad app available, so you can use an iPad as a POS terminal and for certain back-office functions.

 For some restaurateurs, this kind of flexibility is a plus because it means you can choose the operating system and hardware that works best for your particular restaurant.
 It also gives you more freedom when it comes to compatible hardware options.